The Wondrous Web-Surfer!

 In another, another, another universe…

 Humanity's advancements in nearly every aspect of society over the centuries has mended a world riddled with problems; everything from climate change and energy crises to world hunger and healthcare.
-Society will never be a perfect futuristic paradise, like their ancestors had hoped, but the asymptote between an idealistic utopia and the land of the living gets smaller with each passing day.
+Society will never be a perfect paradise, like their ancestors had wished, but the asymptote between an idealistic utopia and the land of the living gets smaller with each passing day.

-Discrimination, poverty, ludicrously high crime rates, wealth gaps, censorship, avarice, climbing suicide rates, and political corruption run rampant beneath the dream-like guise of social betterment and redemption, despite what politicians might tell you.
+Discrimination, poverty, ludicrously high crime rates, wealth gaps, censorship, avarice, climbing suicide rates, and political corruption run rampant beneath the dreamy guise of social betterment and redemption, despite what politicians might tell you.
 The American dream still prevails, but it's all dolled up in endless flowers.

 Does anyone actually wish for life to get better or do they only wish to play the part?
 Humans do prefer the paths with the least resistance, after all.